sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/index.md

 ## What Are Connectors

-Connectors are the bridges between the SailPoint Identity Now (IDN) SaaS platform and the source systems that IDN needs to communicate with and aggregate data from.
-An example of a source system IDN may need to communicate with would be an Oracle HR system or GitHub.
-In these cases, IDN synchronizes data between systems to ensure account entitlements and state are correct through the organization.
+Connectors are the bridges between the SailPoint Identity Security Cloud (ISC) SaaS platform and the source systems that ISC needs to communicate with and aggregate data from.
+An example of a source system ISC may need to communicate with would be an Oracle HR system or GitHub.
+In these cases, ISC synchronizes data between systems to ensure account entitlements and state are correct through the organization.

 ## Why We Are Introducing SaaS Connectivity

 The primary driver for indroducing the SaaS Connectivity framework is to allow a way to connect to other cloud based sources in a truly SaaS architecture, without the need to rely on a VA.
 There are also other benefits that come with the SaaS Connectivity framework:
- - Ability to develop, debug and test custom connectors locally without any dependencies on IdentityNow
+ - Ability to develop, debug and test custom connectors locally without any dependencies on Identity Security Cloud
  - Features to customize the user interface when configuring the connector that are specific to the source
  - Support for more modern languages and frameworks